conal/quotes/quotes.md

 "It's not good to settle into a set of opinions; it's a mistake to put in effort and obtain some understanding and stop at that." - Hagakure

 "The question you raise 'how can such a formulation lead to computations' doesn't bother me in the least!
 Throughout my whole life as a mathematician, the possibility of making explicit, elegant computations has always come out by itself, as a byproduct of a thorough conceptual understanding of what was going on.
 Thus I never bothered about whether what would come out would be suitable for this or that, but just tried to understand --- and it always turned out that understanding was all that mattered." - Alexander Grothendieck (in a letter to Ronnie Brown, December 4, 1983)

+"If a problem is fixable, if a situation is such that you can do something about it, then there is no need to worry.
+If it's not fixable, then there is no help in worrying.
+There is no benefit in worrying whatsoever." - Dalai Lama XIV (1935- )